 Easy White Country Gravy is made with 5 ingredients!
 I bet you have them all in your kitchen!
 It is a delicious gravy that is smooth, creamy, full of rich flavor and ridiculously easy to make in minutes!

 I love comfort food…mashed potatoes and gravy, chicken fried steaks, biscuits and gravy and warm soups.
-This White Country Gravy is something that you will fall in love with!
+This Easy Homemade Country Gravy is something that you will fall in love with!

 If you have never made it before, you are missing out!
 It take minutes…yes, minutes…to make!
 And I am almost certain you have everything in your kitchen to make it!

-Here are the ingredients you need to make this delicious rich gravy: butter, flour, milk (2% or whole works best), kosher salt and pepper.
+Here are the 5 ingredients you need to make this delicious rich white country gravy: butter, flour, milk (higher fat content works best, so 2% or whole milk works best), kosher/coarse salt and pepper.
 THAT’S IT!

 The Rich Flavor of Easy White Country Gravy

 Anything homemade is always better in my opinion, so making white country gravy from scratch already will taste better!
 But the simple ingredients are just so good!

 You start out making a roux with the butter and flour, then adding milk.
 You want to use milk with a higher fat content so you can get the rich flavor.

 Milk Gravy is another name for this because it is made with milk!
 Whole or 2% works best.
 If you have made this basic roux before, you know that seasoned the right way it can turn into an amazing gravy, sauce or soup.